This section of the Handbook provides an overview of the variety of resources for assisting instructors with teaching at the university.

-The Division of Institutional Equity and Diversity is committed to executing the mission of the university as it relates to the recruitment and retention of faculty, staff, and students.
+The Division of Inclusion, Diversity, Equity and Access is committed to executing the mission of the university as it relates to the recruitment and retention of faculty, staff, and students.
 The primary goal of this office is to develop a supportive environment for a culturally diverse faculty, staff, and student body.
-The Division of Equity and Diversity provides a safe zone for all.
-Visit the division’s website for more information.
+The Division of Inclusion, Diversity, Equity and Access provides a safe zone for all.
+Visit the IDEA website for more information.

 The Learning Center was created to support academic success for all UNT students, both undergraduate and graduate.
 Programs include: academic coaching, tutoring, Supplemental Instruction, one-on-one tutoring, online tutoring, speed reading, Study Skills lab, the Early Alert Referral System, a wide range of workshops to support student specific needs, and more.
-Visit the center’s website for more information.
+Visit The Learning Center for more information.

 The University Libraries are the heart of teaching and academic research at UNT, offering access to more than 7 million catalogued print and digital holdings and expert personnel to assist patrons in achieving their scholarly goals.
 Areas of excellence include the Music Library, the Digital Libraries, Special Collections, and Government Documents.
 The Libraries operate a variety of facilities, on campus and off campus.
 Visit the UNT Libraries main website for more information and check out the variety of services they offer, including subject librarians who serve specific departments; library instruction workshops that teach students how to locate, evaluate, and use information relevant to their research; subject and course guides to help students locate course materials and other relevant resources; etc.